cando/slides/presentations/programming_with_algebra/index.md

 <!--
 So again study category theory (be pragmatic)?

-1) Arise of functional programming
-2) Functional programming patterns for simplify and solve common challenges that we encounter in our code daily, such as nullable values, error handling, parallel and sequential operations and data validation -> (monoids, functor, applicative, monads, traversable)
+Functional programming patterns (algebraic structures) for simplify and solve common challenges that we encounter in our code daily, such as nullable values, error handling, parallel and sequential operations and data validation -> (monoids, functor, applicative, monads, traversable).

-3) Category theory explains them all -->
+Software design patterns were popularised by a bunch of smart people.
+They observed common approaches to programming problems and then wrote books about it.
+Like design patterns, algebraic structures also represent templates for solving a problem.
+And they can be used in many different situations.
+Unlike design patterns though, algebraic structures have their basis in mathematics.

+Category theory gives a formalization and allows us to understand and interpret those patterns!

+Algebraic structures help us in the same way all other abstractions help us. -->

 ---